kubeflow/spark-operator/test/e2e/README.md

 * `basic_test.go`

-  This test submits `spark-pi.yaml` contained in the `\examples`.
-It then checks that the Spark job successfully completes with the right result of Pi.
+  This test submits `spark-pi.yaml` contained in `\examples`.
+It then checks that the Spark job successfully completes with the correct result of Pi.